-As at 31 December 2021, the Group had 708 employees.
-The employee benefit expense incurred during the year ended 31 December 2021 was approximately \$\$27.8 million.
-As required by the applicable laws and regulations, the Group participates in various employee social security plans for our employees that are administered by local government.
+As at 31 December 2022, the Group had 758 employees.
+The employees benefit expense incurred during the year ended 2022 was approximately \$\$28.1 million.
+As required by the applicable laws and regulations, the Group participates in various employee social security plans for our employees that are administered by local governments.
 The Group's remuneration policy rewards employees and directors based on individual performance, demonstrated capabilities, involvement, market comparable information and the performance of the Group.
-The Group improves the professional skills and management level of its employees through internal and external training.
+The Group improves the professional skills and management level of its employees through internal and external trainings.
 To ensure that the Group attracts and retains competent staff, remuneration packages are reviewed on a regular basis.
 Performance bonuses are offered to qualified employees based on individual and the Group's performance.
-Besides offering competitive remuneration packages, the Company adopted the share option scheme with the objectives to recognise contributions made by the eligible employees and to retain the eligible employees for the continual operation, growth and future development of the Group.
-We did not experience any material labor disputes during the year ended 31 December 2021.
+Besides offering competitive remuneration packages, the Company adopted the Share Option Scheme with the objective to recognise contributions made by eligible employees and to retain the eligible employees for the continual operation, growth and future development of the Group.
+The Group did not experience any labour disputes during the year ended 31 December 2022.